Credit Cards without SSN Requirements

 If your credit card application is successful, congratulations!
 All you have to do is wait until you receive your new card in the mail and follow your issuer’s instructions to activate it.
 Make sure to use it responsibly so that you can build your US credit history and enjoy the benefits of having good credit.

-Alternative options if you can’t get a credit card with no SSN
+What if I can’t get a credit card without an SSN?

 If all of the methods above fail, you have two remaining options: